-The IVF programme at Thomson is divided into 4 phases:
+The IVF programme at TFC is divided into 4 phases:

 The ‘Preparation’ period usually takes about a month.
-The first consultation is usually scheduled on one of cycle days 2-4 to assess the clinical situation and to allow final discussions and fine-tuning before embarking on the programme.
+The first consultation is usually scheduled between cycle days 2-4 to assess the clinical situation and to allow final discussions and fine-tuning before embarking on the programme.

 A course of oral contraceptive pills (OCP) is usually prescribed to ensure hormonal stability as well as to facilitate scheduling of the IVF programme.
-Phase 0 may be omitted if certain conditions are fulfilled, whereupon couples can go straight into Phase 1.
+Phase 0 may be omitted if certain conditions are fulfilled and couples can go straight into Phase 1.

 The ‘Procedures’ stage.
 The first procedure is egg extraction or Oocyte Pick-up (OPU).
 OPU is typically a 10- to 20-minute procedure performed under a mild, short-acting anaesthetic.

 You are usually well enough to go home after two hours.
 The eggs in the meantime will be combined with your husband’s sperm in the laboratory.
-ICSI or Intracytoplasmic Sperm Injection, where individual sperms are injected to each egg, is performed if the sperm count is very low.
+Intracytoplasmic Sperm Injection (ICSI), where individual sperms are injected to each egg, is performed if the sperm count is very low.
 Otherwise, the sperm and egg are allowed to fertilise naturally.

 The ‘Womb Stabilisation’ phase.
 Various hormones are administered for a two-week spell to keep the womb stable until the pregnancy test.